qomponent/qui-icons/README.md

 # qui-icons
-All icons from MDI as webcomponents.
-See https://pictogrammers.com/library/mdi/
+All icons from MDI and fontawesome as webcomponents.

 ## Installation